tomjoht/tomjoht.github.io/_posts/2019/12/2019-12-02-upcoming-api-documentation-workshop-los-angeles-jan-23-2020.md

 - api-doc
 keywords:
 bitlink: https://idratherbewriting.site/apidocworkshoplajan23
-summary: "I'm giving an <a href='https://www.eventbrite.com/e/api-documentation-workshop-los-angeles-jan-23-2020-tickets-84487066089'>API Documentation Workshop</a> in Los Angeles, California, on January 23, 2020.
+description: "I'm giving an <a href='https://www.eventbrite.com/e/api-documentation-workshop-los-angeles-jan-23-2020-tickets-84487066089'>API Documentation Workshop</a> in Los Angeles, California, on January 23, 2020.
 Details are below.
 You can <a href='https://www.eventbrite.com/e/api-documentation-workshop-los-angeles-jan-23-2020-tickets-84487066089'>register on Eventbrite here</a>."
 embed_survey: no_way
 ---